agandreev/avito-intern-assignment/README.md

 # Rest API

 ----
-Below you can read the descriptions of the endpoints calls
+Below you can read the descriptions of the endpoints calls, or you can see it here [Swagger](http://localhost:8000/swagger/index.html#/).

 ----
 **Balance**